 If this isn’t easy, then what is ? ............
 (I hope I didn’t make any mistakes)

-Nevertheless I highly respect the skills of the engineers who were capable of developing this kind of extremely complex machines!!
+Nevertheless I highly respect the skills of the engineers who were able to develop this extremely complex machine!!

 Click to view a full size picture (opens in a new tab)